Turmeric for Post-Workout Pain: Research on Recovery & Inflammation

 → How BioPerine Improves Curcumin Absorption

-Non-Supplement Factors That Support Recovery
+---Non-Supplement Factors That Support Recovery

-- Post-exercise stretching and gentle mobility
+- Post-exercise stretching and mobility work

 - Adequate hydration